nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ## Setting up, getting started
 Refer to the guide for 'Setting up and getting started.'

----

-## Design

-{This section can be used to discuss overall system architecture or any relevant design decisions.
-Since you're focusing on the implementation, this section can be omitted or kept brief.}

----

-## Implementation

 ### **AddPatientCommand**
 #### Implementation

 The add patient feature allows users to add a new patient to the hospital system.
 This is facilitated by the `AddPatientCommand`, which handles the logic of adding a patient and updating the system’s state and storage.